Christianity in Meghalaya: Tribes

-Whereas, Non ST population is 4,11,028 (mainly Bengalis, Nepalis, Biharis, Marwaris etc), out of which 55,140 people among them follow Christianity.
-As per as social activitists, Many Nepalis and Bengalis (who constitute a huge chunk of non-tribal population in the state) are being converted into Christianity by the Christian missionaries specially in Shillong and in other rural border areas of the state.
+Whereas, Non ST population is 4,11,028 (mainly Bengalis, Nepalis, Biharis, Marwaris etc.), out of which 55,140 people among them follow Christianity.
+As per social activists, many Nepalis and Bengalis (who constitute a huge chunk of non-tribal population in the state) are being converted into Christianity by the Christian missionaries, specially in Shillong and in other rural border areas of the state.